-Even years later, Loss settles around you, restricts your freedom, seeps into your bones and you want to curl into a ball and hide away.
+Even years later, your loss settles around you, restricts your freedom, seeps into your bones, and you want to curl into a ball and hide away.
 Are you stuck in stories of the past?

 Having felt what you are feeling many times before, you have my lovingkindness and compassion.
 When you are ready, I offer Soul Design, a way through the suffering without spending thousands on therapy.
 No really.
 I’m offering the real deal right here in this blog.
 You could follow my path and begin to feel better today.
 It’s up to you, but I urge you not to allow the stories of Loss in your life to continue to impact your wellbeing.